 Although we seek patent protection for some of our technology under U.S. and foreign patent laws, the process of seeking patent protection takes a long time and is expensive.
 There can be no assurance that patents will issue from pending or future applications or that, if patents are issued, the rights granted under the patents will provide us with meaningful protection or any commercial advantage.
-Any patents we do obtain will eventually expire, may be challenged, invalidated or circumvented and may not provide us meaningful protection or other commercial advantage.
+Any patents we do obtain will eventually expire and may be challenged, invalidated or circumvented.
+As a result, such patents may not offer us meaningful protection or provide the commercial advantage for which they were designed.

 Some of our technologies are not covered by any patent or patent application.
-The confidentiality agreements on which we rely to protect these technologies may be breached and may not be adequate to protect our proprietary technologies.
+The confidentiality agreements on which we rely to protect these technologies may be breached or may not be adequate to protect our proprietary technologies.
 There can be no assurance that other countries in which we market our services will protect our intellectual property rights to the same extent as the U.S.